RafaelCENG/Covid_19_Detection_System/README.md

 # Covid-19 Detection System

-Covid-19 Detection System is a crowdsourced traffic data collection system and be able to create a declaration of a possible case for the purpose of providing traffic information at points of interest, but also informing about possible contact with a reported case, as a means of controlling spread.
+Covid-19 Detection System is a crowdsourced traffic data collection system where you are able to create a declaration of a possible case for the purpose of providing traffic information at points of interest, but also informing about possible contact with a reported case, as a means of controlling spread.
 ## Installation